dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/yaml-selectors.md

       value: model_b
       indirect_selection: cautious  # will not include tests touching model_b
                         # if they have other unselected parents
+    - method: fqn
+      value: model_c
+      indirect_selection: buildable  # will not include tests touching model_b
+                        # if they have other unselected parents (unless they have an ancestor that is selected)
 ```

 If provided, a yaml selector's `indirect_selection` value will take precedence over the CLI flag `--indirect-selection`.
-Because `indirect_selection` is defined separately for _each_ selection criterion, it's possible to mix eager/cautious modes within the same definition, to achieve the exact behavior that you need.
+Because `indirect_selection` is defined separately for _each_ selection criterion, it's possible to mix eager/cautious/buildable modes within the same definition, to achieve the exact behavior that you need.
 Remember that you can always test out your critiera with `dbt ls --selector`.

 See [test selection examples](test-selection-examples) for more details about indirect selection.